learn-co-curriculum/phrg-delete-forms-rails/README.md

 # DELETE Forms and Requests

-So far, we've worked with two pieces of the CRUD puzzle:
+So far, we've worked with three pieces of the CRUD puzzle:

 - **C**REATING records, using HTTP `POST` requests.
 - **R**EADING records, using HTTP `GET` requests.